-A check/call is the fact of checking with the intention of call if a player puts in position on us.
-A check/call is the fact of telling oneself that one check/call is the fact of thinking 1 move in advance.
-You can check/call for several reasons.
-One of the reasons for check/call is when you have a draw.
-You can also check/call when your opponent is standing on top of you and likes to bluff.
-In short, you can check/call for a very large number of reasons.
+A check/call is checking with the intention of calling if a player bets in position on us.
+Telling yourself that you are checking/calling is thinking one move ahead.
+There are several reasons to check/call.
+One reason to check/call is when you have a draw.
+We can also check/call when our opponent is in position on us and likes to bluff.
+In short, you can check/call for any number of reasons.

 2 examples of check/call

-The check/call is always out of position.
+The check/call is always done out of position.
 For this reason, both examples will be out of position.
-In situation number 1, we have 8-9 in the heart out of 9-9-8.
+In situation number 1, we have 8-9 in heart over 9-9-8.
 Here, betting could cause our opponent to fold.
-With such a strong hand, we want to keep him in the hand.
-Check-raiser would show too much strength and again, our opponent could fold.
-The most logical option is check/call.
-We check in our turn with the obvious goal of making a call against a bet.
+With a hand this strong, we want to keep him in the hand.
+Check-raise would show too much strength and again, our opponent might fold.
+The most logical option is to check/call.
+We check in turn with the obvious purpose of calling against a bet.

 For example number two, you have 8-9 in hearts still, but on A-2-5 with two hearts.
-In this situation, out of position, if we bet and are raised, we're in a bad situation.
-The fact of check/call seems more appropriate.
+In this situation, out of position, if we bet and get raised, we are in a bad situation.
+Check/call seems more appropriate.